 GSK Science in the Summer

 My children have participated in this FREE camp and have loved it.
-Sponsored by GSK (GlaxoSmithKline) and administered by the Franklin Institute through local libraries, this program give kids entering grades 2-6 fun, hands-on lessons in one of several STEM topics.
+Sponsored by GSK (GlaxoSmithKline) and administered by the Franklin Institute through local libraries, this program gives kids entering grades 2–6 fun, hands-on lessons in one of several STEM topics.
 Previous sessions were for one hour per day over four days.
-Information about the 2017 program will be posted to their website in early April and in past years, registration opened the first week of May, but check with your library ahead of time.
+Information about the 2018 program is posted to their website in early April, and in past years, registration opened the first week of May, but check with your library ahead of time.
 Because this program is so popular, some libraries hold lotteries or first-come, first-served sign-ups.

 If your children love to tinker and build, this creative inventors' camp could be for them.
 Kindergartners through sixth graders can register for week-long sessions being held at over a dozen schools across the Delaware Valley.
 Campers engage in creative problem solving, a design studio, and entrepreneurial planning to bring their products to life.
-Sessions generally run from 9 AM - 3:30 PM.
+Sessions generally run from 9:00am–3:30pm.
 Early registration discounts are available.

 iD Tech Camps

-iD Tech hosts summer computer camps for kids ages 6-18 at Villanova University, West Chester University, and the University of Penn as well as an all-girls Alexa Cafe program at Bryn Mawr College.
+iD Tech hosts summer computer camps for kids aged 6–18 at Villanova University, West Chester University, and the University of Pennsylvania as well as an all-girls Alexa Cafe program at Bryn Mawr College.
 Campers can develop skills in courses such as programming, web design, robotics, and video game design.
 There are all-day and overnight options available.

 Photo courtesy of Engineering for Kids Facebook page.